-And this is it!
+And that is it!
 If you follow these simple rules, you will have no problem building sentences in the passive voice.

-However, remember that we tend to not use it in everyday situations, so it’s much better to use the active voice, or resort to one of these last three tricks I presented above.
+However, remember that we typically don’t use it in everyday situations, so it’s much better to use the active voice or resort to one of the last three tricks above.